 Aruba, Bonaire and Curaçao

-Dutch museums contain many objects deriving from Aruba, Bonaire and Curaçao when these were under Dutch colonial rule.
-Within Dutch museum collections, objects from Aruba, Bonaire and Curaçao are often not attributed to specific islands.
-It is therefore important to use different search terms referring to the islands in the Caribbean region that were formerly colonised by the Netherlands.
+Dutch museums contain many objects originating from Aruba, Bonaire and Curaçao when the islands were under Dutch colonial rule.
+Objects from Aruba, Bonaire and Curaçao held in Dutch museum collections are often not attributed to specific islands.
+It is therefore important to use multiple search terms referring to the islands in the Caribbean region formerly colonised by the Netherlands.

 Description

-Aruba, Bonaire, and Curaçao (the ABC islands, also known as the Leeward Islands from a colonial perspective) are three island territories in the Caribbean Sea, just off the coast of Venezuela.
-The original Caquetío people spoke an Arawak language and probably settled the islands from the Paraguaná Peninsula in Venezuela.
+Aruba, Bonaire and Curaçao (the ABC islands, also known as the Leeward Islands from a colonial perspective) are three island territories in the Caribbean Sea, just off the coast of Venezuela.
+The indigenous Caquetío people spoke an Arawak language and probably settled the islands from the Paraguaná Peninsula in Venezuela.
 The Spanish conquistador Alonso de Ojeda visited the archipelago in 1499, ushering in a long period of European colonial rule.
-In 1634, the Dutch West India Company conquered the island of Curaçao from the small Spanish occupying force and developed the island, with its strategically located Sint Annabaai, into a stronghold in the war between the Republic and Spain.
+In 1634, the Dutch West India Company conquered the island of Curaçao from the small Spanish occupying force and developed the island, with its strategically located Sint Anna Bay, into a stronghold in the war between the Dutch Republic and Spain.
 Two years later, Aruba and Bonaire were also occupied from Curaçao.
-After peace with Spain in 1648, Willemstad, the capital of Curaçao, grew into a free port, from which many slaves were traded to the Spanish colonies in the Americas.
+After peace with Spain in 1648, Willemstad, the capital of Curaçao, grew into a freeport, from where many slaves were traded with the Spanish colonies in the Americas.

-The West India Company went bankrupt in 1791 and during the Napoleonic Wars, Curaçao was occupied twice by England.
-With the Treaty of London of 1814, the islands came under the authority of the newly founded Kingdom of the Netherlands, which merged them administratively with Sint Eustatius and its dependencies and Suriname in 1828.
-In 1845, this merger was partially reversed, after which Saba, Sint Eustatius, and Sint Maarten were administered from Curaçao.
-This colony, renamed the Netherlands Antilles in 1948, accepted the Charter for the Kingdom of the Netherlands together with the Netherlands and Suriname in 1954, thereby completing the decolonization of the Dutch colonies in the Caribbean.
-In 1986, Aruba became a separate country within the Kingdom of the Netherlands, a path that Curaçao followed in 2010.
+The West India Company went bankrupt in 1791 and Curaçao was twice occupied by the British during the Napoleonic Wars.
+The Treaty of London of 1814 of 1814 placed the islands under the authority of the newly founded Kingdom of the Netherlands, which merged them administratively with Sint Eustatius and Dependencies and Suriname in 1828.
+The merger was partially reversed in 1845, after which Saba, Sint Eustatius and Sint Maarten were administered from Curaçao.
+The colony was renamed the Netherlands Antilles in 1948.
+Together with the Netherlands and Suriname it accepted the Charter for the Kingdom of the Netherlands in 1954, thereby completing the decolonisation of the Dutch colonies in the Caribbean.
+In 1986 Aruba became a separate country within the Kingdom of the Netherlands, a path followed by Curaçao in 2010.
 In that year, Bonaire became a ‘public entity’ of the Netherlands.
 This rather complicated administrative history has had an impact on the formation of archives and collections.
 Please take this into account in your research.

-During the colonial period, many objects were transported from Aruba, Bonaire, and Curaçao to the European Netherlands, where they ended up in various (museum) collections.
-Searching for objects originating from Aruba, Bonaire, and Curaçao can be difficult, as objects can be located anywhere.
-When searching museum collections, it can be useful to use different search terms to find objects originating from Aruba, Bonaire, or Curaçao.
-Sometimes an object is attributed to a specific island, while other times it is attributed to the Netherlands Antilles, for example.
+During the colonial period many objects were transported from Aruba, Bonaire and Curaçao to the European Netherlands, where they ended up in various museum collections.
+Searching for objects originating from Aruba, Bonaire and Curaçao can be difficult as objects can be located anywhere.
+When searching museum collections, it can be useful to use multiple search terms to find objects originating from Aruba, Bonaire or Curaçao.
+This is because an object may be attributed to a specific island in one case and to for example the Netherlands Antilles in another.

-The Wereldmuseum, which manages a large collection of objects from Aruba, Bonaire, and Curaçao, has divided its collection by region of origin.
-The ‘Caribbean’ category contains around 4,500 objects, but not all of them originate from Aruba, Bonaire, or Curaçao; this selection also includes objects from Jamaica and Haiti, for example.
-For more information about researching museum collections, see the search help Research.
-See the search help Sources for more information and tips on finding relevant sources for your research.
+The Wereldmuseum, which manages a large collection of objects from Aruba, Bonaire and Curaçao, has divided its collection by region of origin.
+The ‘Caribbean’ category contains around 4,500 objects, but not all of these originate from Aruba, Bonaire or Curaçao; the selection also includes objects from Jamaica and Haiti, for example.
+For more information about researching museum collections, see the Doing Research research aid.
+See the Sourcesresearch aid for more information and tips on finding relevant sources for your research.

 Provenance research

-Below you will find a number of sources and websites for each island where you can find more information to get your research started.
-The subject guide on the Caribbean from Leiden University contains a lot of useful information regarding their Caribbean collection and other source locations.
-In this list, compiled by the KITLV, contains various links to relevant websites (not every link functions any more).
+Below you will find various sources and websites for each island where you can find more information to get your research started.
+The Leiden University subject guide on the Caribbean contains a lot of useful information regarding the university’s Caribbean collection and other source locations.
+This list, compiled by the KITLV, contains various links to relevant websites (not all links are still active).

-The Colonial Collections Consortium is currently conducting an audit of object collections from Aruba, Bonaire and Curaçao that are located in European Netherlands' institutions.
+The Colonial Collections Consortium is currently conducting an audit of museum collections originating from Aruba, Bonaire and Curaçao that are held in institutions in the European Netherlands.

-Aruba In collaboration with the Internet Archive, a large part of Aruba's cultural heritage has been digitised and made accessible.
+Aruba In collaboration with the the Internet Archive a large part of Aruba's cultural heritage has been digitised and made accessible.
 The collection can be accessed via both the Internet Archive website and the Coleccion Aruba website.
-Not only collections located in Aruba itself have been included in the database, but also relevant collections at, for example, the National Archives of the Netherlands and the museums of the Dutch Wereldmuseum have been included, as well as those of other institutions in the Netherlands.
-There is also a specific slavery database where you can search for (archival) collections relating to enslaved people on Aruba in the period between 1840-1863.
-Unlike the enslaved in Suriname, who remained under Dutch state supervision for another ten years after the abolition of slavery in 1863, the enslaved on Aruba, Bonaire and Curaçao were free after 1 July 1863.
+The database does not only include collections located in Aruba itself but also relevant collections held for example in the National Archives of the Netherlands and the museums of the Wereldmuseum, as well as other institutions in the Netherlands.
+There is also a specific slavery database where you can search for (archival) collections relating to enslaved people in Aruba in the period 1840-1863.
+Unlike those enslaved in Suriname, who remained under Dutch state supervision for another ten years after the abolition of slavery in 1863, those enslaved in Aruba, Bonaire and Curaçao gained their freedom immediately on 1 July 1863.

 Other relevant resources:

-Bonaire The Fundashon Históriko Kultural Boneriano (FuHiKuBo) is a central foundation in the heritage field of Bonaire.
-The foundation, established in 1998, aims to document, collect and preserve everything related to the (intangible) heritage of Bonaire.
+Bonaire The Fundashon Históriko Kultural Boneriano (FuHiKuBo) is a central foundation in the Bonaire heritage field.
+Established in 1998, the foundation aims to document, collect and preserve everything related to the intangible heritage of Bonaire.
 This has resulted in various platforms, such as Archivo Boneiru and Patrimonio Kultural Intangibel Boneiru.
-As described earlier in this research aid, it is important to use multiple search terms when researching Bonaire's heritage at Dutch institutions, for example by also searching for 'Curaçao en Onderhorigheden' instead of just 'Bonaire'.
-This is because the islands in the Caribbean that were colonised by the Netherlands were given the administrative term Curaçao en Onderhorigheden, in which no distinction was made between the different islands.
+As described above, it is important to use multiple search terms when researching Bonaire's heritage at Dutch institutions, for example by searching on 'Curaçao en Onderhorigheden' and not just on 'Bonaire'.
+This is because the islands in the Caribbean that were colonised by the Netherlands were assigned the administrative term Curaçao en Onderhorigheden, with no distinction being made between the different islands.

 Other relevant resources:

-• The research aid Kòrsou – Curaçao (in Dutch) by the National Archives of the Netherlands do also contain relevant information concerning Bonaire.
+• The research aid Kòrsou – Curaçao of the National Archives of the Netherlands also contains relevant information concerning Bonaire.

-• Within Delpher's collection, you can find newspapers, such as the Amigoe di Curaçao, which contain relevant information regarding Aruba, Bonaire and Curaçao.
+• The Delpher collection includes newspapers, such as the Amigoe di Curaçao, that contain relevant information regarding Aruba, Bonaire and Curaçao.

-Curaçao Curacao has long been the namesake of the Caribbean islands that were colonised by the Netherlands, which means that a relatively large amount of archive material is available about this island.
+Curaçao For a long time Curaçao was eponymous with the Caribbean islands that were colonised by the Netherlands, which means that a relatively large amount of archive material is available about this island.
 The National Archives of the Netherlands' research aid Kòrsou – Curaçao directs you to a large amount of relevant archive material about the colonial history of Curaçao.
-There is also a research aid [Slaven- en emancipatieregisters 1839-1863](https://www.nationaalarchief. nl/onderzoeken/zoekhulpen/curacao-slaven-en-emancipatieregisters-1839-1863) (Slave and Emancipation Registers 1839-1863) and [Vrij van Slavernij (manumissies) 1722 - 1863](https://www.nationaalarchief. nl/onderzoeken/zoekhulpen/curacao-vrij-van-slavernij-manumissies-1722-1863) (Free from Slavery (manumissions) 1722 - 1863) that may be relevant to research into the history of slavery on Curaçao.
+The research aids Curaçao: Slave and Emancipation Registers 1839-1863 and Curaçao: Free from Slavery (manumissions) 1722-1863 may also be relevant to research into the history of slavery on Curaçao.

 Other relevant resources:

-• Within Delpher's collection, you can find newspapers, such as the Amigoe di Curaçao, which contain relevant information regarding Aruba, Bonaire and Curaçao.
+• The Delpher collection includes newspapers, such as the Amigoe di Curaçao, that contain relevant information regarding Aruba, Bonaire and Curaçao.

-• The website of Coleccion Aruba, which contains a large part of the digitized cultural heritage of the island Aruba, does also contain information that is relevant to Curaçao.
+• The Coleccion Arubawebsite, which provides online access to a large part of Aruba’s cultural heritage, also contains information that is relevant to Curaçao.

-• The research aid Plantages en onroerend goed op Curaçao 1720-1845 (Plantations and real estate on Curaçao 1720-1845) by the National Archives of the Netherlands.
+• The research aid Plantations and real estate in Curaçao 1720-1845 of the National Archives of the Netherlands.

 Sources